 To be considered for the program, you must attend one of our mandatory information sessions.
 There will be no face-to-face information sessions until further notice.
 Please view the power point presentation.
 If you have any questions, please call 407.708.2299 or 407.708.2187 Expand the following sections to learn more about admission requirements, class fees and dates.

 The academies are limited-access programs.
 Before gaining acceptance into the program, students must:

 - Complete the Seminole State Admissions application process.

-- Complete the Criminal Justice Institute application and interview process.
+- Complete the Criminal Justice Training Center application and interview process.

 - Refer to admission requirements outlined on the Criminal Justice Admissions page.

 To find information about the fees associated with the program or the dates classes are offered, please visit the Criminal Justice Class Fees and Dates page.

 Seminole State offers two day (starting in February and June) and two evening (starting in January and May) academies per year.
 For more information, please visit the Criminal Justice Class Fees and Dates page.